ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/index.rst

 Anemia Impaiment
 ^^^^^^^^^^^^^^^^

 The anemia impairment model in GBD 2019 uses the hemoglobin distribution model to evaluate the total prevalence of anemia ("anemia envelope") based on age- and sex-specific thresholds.
-The anemia impairment model also performs *causal attribution* in which specific causes of anemia (for example, dietary iron deficiency or maternal hemorrhage) are assigned to all of the cases in the anemia envelope.
+The anemia impairment model also performs *causal attribution* in which specific causes of anemia (for example, dietary iron deficiency or maternal hemorrhage) are assigned to all of the cases in the anemia envelope (note: cases in the anemia envelope refers to all individuals with prevalent anemia).

 This model should be used in order to model YLDs due to anemia directly.